-File Description MAPLIB Contains the statistics record format maps and ARS reports.
+File Description ISPCLIB Contains the CLISTs used within the IUI and the Connect:Direct File Agent installation CLIST.
+ISPMLIB Contains screen-related messages that are used with the ISPF screens.
+ISPPLIB Contains ISPF screens for the message display and IUI facilities.
+ISPSLIB Contains the ISPF JCL skeleton.
+LINKLIB Contains Connect:Direct load modules.
+This file must be an APF-authorized library.
+MAPLIB Contains the statistics record format maps and ARS reports.
 MSG Contains all Connect:Direct system messages.
 MSGSRC Contains source for message file updates supplied as part of maintenance.
 OPLIST Contains CLISTs that you can use for console commands.
 PARMLIB Contains sample initialization parameters available for first use of the product.
 PROCESS Contains sample Connect:Direct Processes that you can modify by using the ISPF editor and a fill-in-the-blank approach.
 Member names beginning with @ include tutorial instructions and member names beginning with # do not.
 Note the following: Some sample Processes are used as models for the IUI SUBMIT panels.
 Modifying these samples can cause the IUI panels to work incorrectly.
 If you change the DCB information of a Process Library, the Process submit can fail.
 For example, if you submit a Process from a Process Library with a RECFM of VB, the Process submit fails with SCBI108I.
 SAMPLIB Contains samples of RUN TASK, RUN JOB, SIGNON, and Security Exits; sample SUBMIT and SIGNON panels that you can customize; macros to define Statistics Records and control blocks (DSECTS) used in the sample exits; samples of message source; and sample API programs written in 370 Assembler, COBOL, and PL/1.
 SAMPLIB also includes sample ESS exits and sample ESS CICS programs.
-You must have Assembler H or later to assemble programs in SAMPLIB.
+You must have the High-Level Assembler to assemble programs in SAMPLIB.
 The member README contains information on how to locate a list of SAMPLIB contents.
 TRPCONF Contains the Connect:Direct SNMP configuration file for HP Dataview Network Management.
 TYPE Contains four data set types that you can use as models for other data set Type definitions.
 Use the SELECT TYPE command to view these definitions after installation is complete.